 Each year, Barnard departments and centers host visiting international scholars who enrich the campus community through their research and teaching.
-The following scholars are visiting Barnard this Spring 2018:
+The following scholars are visiting Barnard this Fall 2018:

 Ahmet Çoymak, Weiss Visiting International Scholar, Psychology Department